2fasc/ReinforcementTrading/100DaysofML/images/day3.md

 1. [ ] Finish parser
 1. [ ] Search for interactive plots in markdown files

-# Results
+# Ideas
-* Decided to use Jupyter notebooks for visualization even though I haven't figured out the interactive part yet.
  * Is there a way to use the same functionalities (ipythonwidgets) that I have in jupyter lab?
+    * Turns out neither github nor nbviewer can display those widgets
+ * Use plotly to create an html file and copy its content into a markdown file?
+ * Use plotly in jupyter notebook